gitika0612/Ledger/README.md

 ## What is Ledger?

-Ledger is a conversational invoicing platform built for India's freelancers and small businesses.
+Ledger is a conversational invoicing platform built for freelancers and small businesses.
 Instead of filling forms, you describe your invoice in plain language and the AI creates it instantly — with correct GST splits, client details, line items, and totals.

 ```
 "Invoice Priya for 5 days of Next.js work at ₹10k/day with 18% GST"